iterami/Docs.htm/common/guides/json.md

       "all-collision": true,
       "all-vertex-colors": false,

       // Optional.
-Camera zoom current and max.
+Current camera zoom value.
-      // When current is 0, camera is in first person mode.
+      // When 0, camera is in first-person mode.
-      "camera-zoom-current": 20,
+      "camera-zoom": 20,
-      "camera-zoom-max": 50,

       // Optional.
 Amount that any character property should change by when the character is updated.
       // Player translations are reset after each movement to allow stopping.